ablomm/ablomm-cpu/docs/cpu/isa.md

 ## ALU Flags

 You may have noticed the ALU CPU instruction contains four bits named `I`, `R`, `Ln`, and `S`.
 These flags modify the ALU's behaviour.
-The following table sumarizes these behaviours:
+The following table summarizes these behaviours:

 | Flag | Description | Purpose |
 |---|---|---|